rramsell-zz/Franchise_Stakeholder_EDA/README.md

 Shakes

 **2) Which location is the busiest?
-Does the answer to this question change throughout the day?
+Does the answer to this question change throughout the day?**

-**
-State Street is the business location.
-The following visualizations will demonstrate that State Stret's sales are higher.
+State Street is the busiest location.
+The following visualizations will demonstrate that State Streeet's sales are higher.
 It should be noted that the winner for busiest hour does trade off three times per day at/around hours 11am, 4pm, and 9pm.

-The order of visualizations which follow are:
+**The order of visualizations which follow are:**

 A) Historical Daily Sales Trend

 B) Historical Hourly Sales Trend